What are Rich Snippets?

 Without JSON-LD, you need to manually add Structured Data to the HTML of your page:

 This a huge pain.
-Plus, adding new code to your existing HTMl it increases the odds that something will go wrong.
+Plus, adding new code to your existing HTML increases the odds that something will go wrong.

 Test With The Structured Data Test Tool